 In-band support content, such as captions, described audio, and transcripts, SHOULD NOT be encrypted.

 Additionally, the EME specification defines how accessibility support content must be provided, if it is encrypted at any point:

 Implementations that choose to support encrypted support content MUST provide the decrypted data to the user agent to be processed in the same way as equivalent unencrypted timed text tracks.

-For web-based video, closed captions (as well as enhanced subtitles and transcripts) are transmitted as text data along with the video and audio streams and are not visible until the user elects to turn them on.
-The EME specification notes that encrypted text data is not generally supported by implementations, which is the case for captions and transcripts as well.
-In fact, based on our own experiments, while it's theoretically possible to encrypt text streams, current support seems absent or defective (see webm_crypt or MP4Box).
-With the current state of implementations around text streams (encrypted or not) and the recommendations in the EME specification, it's actually best to use a separate text file and to associate it with the video content using a timed text track element (or use an approach like MP4Box.js).
-It is not possible to encrypt a separate text file.
-This also allows for audio synthesis of audio descriptions when using text track cues.
-Combining encrypted video/audio content with unencrypted captions does not impede the overlay display of the text track or its audio synthesis.
+For web-based video, closed captions and transcripts (as well as enhanced subtitles) are transmitted as text data along with the video and audio streams, and are not visible until the user elects to turn them on.
+The EME specification notes that most encryption implementations do not support encryption of text data, which is the case for captions and transcripts as these are generally text files as well.
+Based on our experiments, while it is theoretically possible to encrypt text streams, current support seems absent or defective (see webm_crypt or MP4Box).
+Video websites (such as Youtube or Netflix) currently favor the approach of using a JS library with a separate text file to display the closed captions instead of relying on built-in caption functionalities.